 - Have you had any amputations?

-What are the pros of simplified issue life insurance policy?
+What are the pros of a simplified issue life insurance policy?

-Simplified issue is a type of no-medical-exam life insurance.
-You do not have to take a medical test but must answer a few simple health questions.
+A simplified issue is a type of no-medical-exam life insurance.
+You must not take a medical test but must answer a few simple health questions.
 The insurer will make a decision to accept or reject you based on the information you provide.

-Simplified issue insurance is a good option life insurance for diabetics because of the following reasons:
+Simplified issue insurance is a good option for life insurance for diabetics because of the following reasons:

 No medical test